livecomsjournal/livecomsjournal.github.io/_editorial_policies/02_reviewing.md

 ## Ethics Policies for Reviewers

-Ethics policies for reviewers are listed on the [LiveCoMS ethics policy page](https://livecomsjournal.github.io/editorial_policies/publication_ethics#ethical-obligations-of-reviewers)
+Ethics policies for reviewers are listed on the [LiveCoMS ethics policy page](https://livecomsjournal.github.io/editorial_policies/publication_ethics#ethical-obligations-of-reviewers).
+We encourage reviewers to acquaint themselves with these policies.

 ## LiveCoMS review
 Review is to evaluate the quality, relevance, and merit of